ulikoehler/rustylink/README.md

 This viewer is intended to be a starting point for building your own tools around Simulink models.
 While it does not intend to be a complete Simulink viewer (many features are unsupported), it is still useful for automation tasks.

-**You don't need a MATLAB or Simulink license or installation to use this tool.**
+**You don't need a MATLAB or Simulink license or installation to use this tool.**.
+This tool is explicitly NOT an official MathWorks product and is not affiliated with MathWorks in any way.

 ## Quick start